 - instructing only your child and having either 45 college quarter credits or the equivalent in semester credits (approximately 30 semester credits, since one quarter credit equals two-thirds of a semester credit); or

 - instructing only your child and having completed a course in home-based education at a postsecondary institution or a vocational-technical institute (these courses generally do not require an extensive time commitment); or

 - instructing only your child and being “deemed sufficiently qualified to provide home-based instruction by the superintendent of the local school district.”

-We technically started homeschooling our son when we lived in the state of Oregon. although our son was under 6 years old and therefore was not required to be registered.
+We technically started homeschooling our son when we lived in the state of Oregon. although our son was under six years old and therefore was not required to be registered.
 As most people who homeschool I wanted to get going early in life.
-Oregon asks homeschoolers to register their children and students must also be tested in grades 3,5, 8, and 10.
+Oregon asks homeschoolers to register their children and students must also be tested in grades 3, 5, 8, and 10.

 Read More From Wehavekids

-Texas was very easy to homeschool friendly in that the only requirements were to use a written curriculum - which technically could be anything - and you were to teach math, reading, spelling, grammar, and good citizenship.
+Texas was very homeschool-friendly in that the only requirements were to use a written curriculum—which technically could be anything—and you were to teach math, reading, spelling, grammar, and good citizenship.
 I especially liked the idea of good citizenship.
-A skill we could all use in life.
+It's a skill we could all use in life.